Protect Your Trip »

 Best Things To Do in Annapolis

-Annapolis is a mix of 18th century attractions and water-fueled activities.
-For instance, in the same day, you could tour the 18th century St. Anne's Church, take a sailing lesson, compare yachts on Ego Alley and chow down on steamed crabs at any number of area restaurants.
+Annapolis is a mix of historic attractions and water-fueled activities.
+For instance, in the same day, you could tour the 19th-century St. Anne's Church, take a sailing lesson, compare yachts on Ego Alley and chow down on steamed crabs at any number of area restaurants.
 Simply meandering the wonderfully preserved Historic Annapolis is another popular pastime.

 The Naval Academy is also known for its music department.
 Throughout the year, multiple choral and instrumental ensembles, including the Naval Academy Band, put on performances that are open to the public.
 Check the website before your visit to purchase tickets.

-- #2View all Photos#2 in AnnapolisMuseums, FreeTYPELess than 1 hourTIME TO SPENDMuseums, FreeTYPELess than 1 hourTIME TO SPENDRead More
+- #3View all Photos#3 in Annapolis0.2 miles to city centerMuseums, FreeTYPELess than 1 hourTIME TO SPEND0.2 miles to city centerMuseums, FreeTYPELess than 1 hourTIME TO SPEND

 Although the Banneker-Douglass Museum is small, it's loaded with history.
 It's named for the black scientist Benjamin Banneker and black social crusader Frederick Douglass.
-Both of these men were involved with the fight against slavery during the Civil War era, and the museum does a good job of telling their stories.
+Both of these men were involved with the fight against slavery in the 19th century, and the museum does a good job of telling their stories.
 The museum is housed in the former Mount Moriah African Methodist Episcopal Church, which was listed on the National Register of Historic Places in 1973.

-Visitors to the museum say it presents a well curated overview of African American history in Maryland, and the staff is more than happy to tell the stories of lesser known figures who influenced the Annapolis and Baltimore communities.
-A TripAdvisor user, who calls the museum "a great learning experience," makes a suggestion: "Be sure to see the mosaic made from the glass that was saved from the windows that were broken during the Civil Rights Movement."
+Recent visitors to the museum said it presents a well curated overview of African American history in Maryland, and the staff is more than happy to tell the stories of lesser-known figures who influenced the Annapolis and Baltimore communities.

 If you're looking to stretch your legs in a picturesque place, Quiet Waters Park is the place to do it.
-Its 340 acres contain everything from a 6-mile paved path, perfect for bike rides or jogs, to formal gardens, ideal for a stroll.
-You'll also find a sculpture garden and gallery that will appeal to art lovers, as well as a playground, where children can work out their wiggles.
+Its 340 acres contain everything from an approximately 7-mile paved path, perfect for bike rides or jogs, to formal gardens ideal for a stroll.
+You'll also find a variety of sculptures and two art galleries that will appeal to art lovers, as well as a playground, where children can work out their wiggles.
 In the summertime, there are outdoor concerts and canoes and kayaks to rent; and in the winter, an ice rink appears.
-The park's South River Scenic Outlook is another favorite spot, as it offers a panoramic view of the South River.
+The park's South River Overlook is another favorite spot, as it offers a panoramic view of the South River.

 Ego Alley is not an alley in the traditional sense of the word; rather than a walkway, it's a narrow waterway that spills out into Spa Creek.
 The name "Ego Alley" comes from the queue of expensive boats that parade through the waterway on evenings and weekends.
 But it does make for an interesting place to meander.

-Recent visitors describe it as a must-see; the benches along Dock Street are the perfect place to sit, relax and watch the boats and people go by.
-In warm weather, many people order an ice cream cone from the nearby Storm Brothers Ice Cream Factory before checking out the boats.
-The month of December, though cold, is another nice time to take a stroll down here since many of the boats are decked out in Christmas lights.
+Recent visitors described it as a must-see; the benches along Dock Street are the perfect place to sit, relax and watch the boats and people go by.
+In warm weather, many people order an ice cream cone from the nearby Storm Bros.
+Ice Cream Factory before checking out the boats.
+During the winter holiday season, though cold, is another nice time to take a stroll down here since many of the boats are decked out in Christmas lights.

-- #6View all Photos#6 in AnnapolisHistoric Homes/Mansions, Monuments and Memorials, SightseeingTYPE1 to 2 hoursTIME TO SPENDHistoric Homes/Mansions, Monuments and Memorials, SightseeingTYPE1 to 2 hoursTIME TO SPEND
+- #6View all Photos#6 in Annapolis0.3 miles to city centerHistoric Homes/Mansions, Monuments and Memorials, SightseeingTYPE1 to 2 hoursTIME TO SPEND0.3 miles to city centerHistoric Homes/Mansions, Monuments and Memorials, SightseeingTYPE1 to 2 hoursTIME TO SPEND

 The Hammond-Harwood House, the self-proclaimed "jewel of Annapolis," is in all seriousness, a gem.
 William Buckland, the indentured servant turned famed architect also responsible for George Mason's Gunston Hall, began work on the townhouse in the late 18th century.
 He employed elements of the Anglo-Palladian style, which have been masterfully preserved.
 Visitors to the home will enjoy 50-minute guided tours that touch on everything from the architecture to the families that inhabited the home.
 A two-hour, $20 in-depth tour of the architecture of the house is also offered by appointment only.